-While most hoteliers feel comfortable offering extras via the hotel website’s booking engine, even though this makes the booking process longer and reduces conversion, many of them still have a lot of questions about how pre-stay upselling works and why it should be applied systematically.
+While most hoteliers feel comfortable offering extras via the hotel website’s booking engine, many of them still have a lot of questions about how pre-stay upselling works and why it should be applied systematically.

 These are two very good reasons why pre-stay upselling can help your front desk team and make them outperform!

 Automated and personalised technology which sells suites and services to the guests before arrival represents the next generation of upselling solutions.
 It democratises your sales on existing reservations, regardless of hotel employees’ skills and drives higher revenues than most hotels are used to.

 Even though technology can democratise upselling and make your front desk operations smoother, hotel teams are still afraid that pre-arrival upselling will cannibalise their front desk opportunities.
 Is this that scary?
 Yes, if the team receives a bonus on what is sold at the front desk.

 This objection can be easily turned down as we understand that running a pre-arrival upselling program allows your team to gain meaningful information and make use of it.

 Let’s look at an example: imagine a guest who originally booked an entry level room and upsells to a superior room.
 This person will hardly choose a deluxe room and would never jump to an expensive suite.
 However, the same guest might appreciate the upsell offers he receives pre-stay and pick a bottle of wine in the room.

 At this point, is the hotel’s upsell mission over?
 Definitely not!
 The front desk has the task to upsell and cross-sell even more to that same guest.
 For example, they can offer a superior room with a view or a deluxe room which has a special discount that very same day.
 Moreover, as the guest showed some interest in beverages, what about offering a drink card for the whole stay or an aperitive experience at the hotel bar?